moderntribe/products-eslint-config/README.md

 ## Creating release version

-First, bump the package.json version number to the latest vesion number.
+First, bump the package.json version number to the latest version number.

 Then create a new tag for updated config in git:
 ```sh